 - Outer circle: “The Soup” – elements that cannot be changed.
 This term — explained further by James Shore – refers to the environment we work in and must adapt to.
 Ideas from the other 2 circles can identify ways to respond to the barriers floating in our “soup.”

 Ask your players to write their ideas for each circle on sticky notes.
-Once finished, ask them to post their notes into the respective circles.
+Once finished, ask them to post their notes in the respective circles.
 As a group, collaborate to identify how each idea can be used to improve your project.
 Encourage team members to expand on their ideas in order to further develop potential plans.

 A neutral facilitator is recommended to keep the activity from becoming too emotional.
 Evaluating negative aspects of your project is a sensitive but necessary exercise, and can leave people feeling upset or hopeless.
 Avoid any discussions about blaming people or wishing something would happen.
 This frame of mind places the control out of the team’s hands: both halting all forward motion and creating a negative environment.
 Keep the atmosphere fun and enjoyable so people will feel comfortable sharing their ideas.